 Intended Audience

 This article is for the benefit of faculty, staff, and students.
-It is for general information about computer threats and good programs to use to thwart these threats.
+It provides general information about common computer security threats and recommended tools to help prevent them.

 Requirements